 To counter these charges, the Iranian regime and its state media apparatus fabricated stories blaming the sanctions for civilian deaths.
 In the most prominent case of such manipulation, Iranian officials declared the death of 15-year-old hemophiliac Manouchehr Esmaili-Liousi as the first civilian death directly linked to the sanctions.
 According to the government's account, the teenager died due to a shortage of drugs to treat his condition.
 In reality, Manouchehr fell and cut himself while hiking in the mountains.
-By the time he had reached the hospital two hours later, he had lost too much blood to be saved.
+By the time he reached the hospital two hours later, he had lost too much blood to be saved.
 The Times of London highlighted that "the campaign over Manouchehr's death underscored the eagerness in Tehran to blame sanctions for the crisis, shifting attention away from the toxic combination of mismanagement and corruption in the government."

 Where medical shortages did exist, the Islamic Revolutionary Guard Corps (IRGC) exacerbated the problem and profited from it.
-Instead of properly applying the government subsidized exchanged rate to imports of food and medicine, the IRGC exploited it to purchase luxury goods.
-The Times of London reported that "regime officials continue to enjoy world-class healthcare while choking off medical funding to ordinary citizens.
-Surplus drugs from Revolutionary Guard hospitals are dumped on the black market, where they are sold to health groups and civilians at three times the price."
+Instead of properly applying the government-subsidized exchange rate to imports of food and medicine, the IRGC exploited it to purchase luxury goods.
+The Times of London reported that "Even when medical imports are granted the subsidised rate, Iranian sources say, health companies often receive only a fraction of their order, with middlemen siphoning off the discounted dollars for black market currency trading...While medicines vanish from pharmacy shelves, the Revolutionary Guard continues to oversee imports of luxury goods to the elite, often at the subsidised 12,260 rate."

-The Iranian government had the power to end this crisis, but instead made it worse to weaken the resolve of the international community to robustly implement sanctions.
+The Iranian government had the power to end this crisis, but instead made it worse by weakening the international community's resolve to robustly implement sanctions.
 Through its oil exports, Iran had billions of dollars in local-currency accounts in Turkey and Asian countries, which could be used to buy medical supplies of local or Western-manufacture for the Iranian people.
 Instead, the regime exploited the welfare of its citizens in order to protect its illicit nuclear program.

-In the words of a U.S. Treasury Department spokesman at the time, "It has been the longstanding policy of the United States not to target Iranian imports of humanitarian items, such as food, medicine and medical devices.
-If there is in fact a shortage of some medicines in Iran, it is due to choices made by the Iranian government, not the US government."
-Instead of allocating hard currency to needed medical supplies, it "is being allocated by the government to other purposes, whether it is supporting the Assad regime [in Syria], supporting terrorism or supporting the nuclear program."
+In the words of a U.S. Treasury Department spokesman in December 2012, "It has been the longstanding policy of the United States not to target Iranian imports of humanitarian items, such as food, medicine, and medical devices.
+If there is, in fact, a shortage of some medicines in Iran, it is due to choices made by the Iranian government, not the US government."
+Then-Undersecretary for Terrorism and Financial Intelligence at the U.S. Treasury Department, David Cohen, further explained that instead of allocating hard currency to needed medical supplies, it "is being allocated by the government to other purposes, whether it is supporting the Assad regime [in Syria], supporting terrorism or supporting the nuclear program."